 Classic free: This is the most common example and represents ‘classic’ FAST, where the CTV platform is supported via AVOD and/or linear TV advertising.

 Premium available: Some platforms offer a premium service in addition to their free FAST options, including SVOD and pay-per-view channels.

-According to the latest data from TVision’s ‘State of CTV Advertising’ survey, users of FAST apps and platforms like Roku are increasing the average time they spend viewing and consumers are dropping subscriptions in favor of those same FAST apps.
+According to the latest data from TVision’s ‘State of CTV Advertising’ survey, users of FAST apps and platforms like the most popular CTV platform in the USA are increasing the average time they spend viewing and consumers are dropping subscriptions in favor of those same FAST apps.
 With more viewers come opportunities for media developers to expand into a format that is proving to be successful.

 I’m a Content Distributor — Why Should I Care About FAST?

 FAST channels allow consumers to stream content in the same linear fashion as conventional TV while also accessing CTV content that can be watched on demand.
 Therefore, FAST balances the best of both the linear and CTV media spheres, providing greater scope for new content.
 That’s why FAST platforms like Tubi, and Pluto TV are growing faster: they have significantly increased their reach compared with their competitors.

 Let’s take a closer look at one of these companies: Pluto TV.
 Over the last five years, it has gone from humble beginnings to achieving a total audience of 15 million monthly users and generated over $1 billion in revenue last year.
 This is due, in no small part, to an attractive cost per thousand impressions (CPM) rate which measures advertising spending against impressions made by viewers with ad content on its channels.